tmpg/secws/lab300/lab300_transparent_data_encryption.md

 ### Configure The Wallet as **auto-login** for Ease of Management

 A **LOCAL AUTO-LOGIN** keystore might be a good tradeoff between security and ease of management.
-Run the following script from a terminal window to the **secdb** server:
+Run the following script from a terminal window on the **secdb** server:

 ````
 [oracle@secdb lab03_tde]$ <copy>tde40_wallet_autologin.sh</copy>